hickmanw/jupyterhub/docs/source/reference/config-sudo.md

 There are many Authenticators and Spawners available for JupyterHub.
 Some, such as DockerSpawner or OAuthenticator, do not need any elevated permissions.
-This document describes how to get the full default behavior of JupyterHub while running notebook servers as real system users on a shared system without running the Hub itself as root.
+This document describes how to get the full default behavior of JupyterHub while running single-user servers as real system users on a shared system without running the Hub itself as root.

 Since JupyterHub needs to spawn processes as other users, the simplest way